MrHarrison-Reyes/Harrison_Portfolio/README.md

 # 💫About Me :
 Hi, my name is Timothy Harrison-Reyes.
 I have been a Special Education Teacher for the last 10 years, but I am in the process of changing careers.
 I am currently enrolled in Masters of Science in Data Analytics program at Southern New Hampshire University and will graduate in August of 2022.
-I have worked primarily using R, Python, and SQL for use with concepts such as: Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Database Systems & Information Modeling • Software Engineering, and more!
+I have worked primarily using R, Python, and SQL for use with concepts such as: Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Database Systems & Information Modeling, Software Engineering, and more!

 🌍  I'm based in Boston, Massachusetts
 ✉️  You can contact me at timothy.harrisonreyes@gmail.com